parsecsv/csv-spec/README.md

       ["11", "false", "2.13", "bbb"] ]
     ```

+    At this point it is up to the developer themselves to type cast the above
+    output data from the CSV parser.

-11. When rendering output CSV data, non-string types should be converted to a
+11. However, when rendering type cast input data to CSV text, non-string
-    string in such a way that minimal information is lost.
+    types should be converted to a string in such a way that minimal
+    information is lost.
 For example:
       - Integers and floats should simply be rendered as a string version
         of themselves.
       - Booleans `true` and `false` should be rendered as `true` and `false`